-Many appropriations provided under the Department of Defense Appropriations Act, 2023 (Division C of P.L.
-117-328) expire at 11:59 PM Eastern Standard Time on Saturday, September 30, 2023.
-The Administration does not want a lapse in appropriations, which would require the Federal government to shut down.
-The Administration is willing to work with Congress to enact a short-term continuing resolution (CR) if necessary to fund critical Federal government operations and allow Congress the time to pass the full-year 2024 appropriations.
-The Secretary and I hope that Congress will quickly pass the annual appropriations bill for Defense activities prior to fiscal year 2024.
+Many appropriations provided under the Continuing Appropriations Act, 2025 (Division A of P.L.
+118-83) expire at 11:59 PM Eastern Standard Time on Friday, December 20, 2024.
+The Administration does not want a lapse in appropriations, which would require the Federal Government to shut down.
+The Administration will work with Congress to enact a short-term continuing resolution if necessary to fund critical Federal Government operations and allow Congress the time to pass the full-year 2025 appropriations.
+The Secretary and I hope that Congress will quickly pass the annual appropriations bill for Defense activities.
 However, prudent management requires that the Department prepare for a possible lapse in appropriations.

 The attachment to this memorandum is the Department's biennial plan that provides instructions for continuing essential operations in the absence of appropriated funds.
-This plan was updated in August 2023.
-The Department must continue operations necessary for the safety of human life or the protection of property, including operations in support of other Federal agencies; a list of current military operations deemed necessary for national security will be supplied separately.
+This plan was updated in November 2023.
+The Department will, of course, continue ongoing operations in the Middle East and worldwide as necessary for the safety of human life or the protection of property; a list of current military operations deemed necessary for national security will be supplied separately.
 These activities will be "excepted" from the effects of a lapse in appropriations and will continue to be carried out.
-All other activities-including, with few exceptions, temporary duty travel-will need to be shut down in an orderly and deliberate fashion.
+All other activities - including, with few exceptions, temporary duty travel - will need to be shut down in an orderly and deliberate fashion.